NordRagnarok/Blue-tea/README.md

 - GitHub --> -g + "name of the repo you are looking"
 - -YouTube --> y + "name of what you want to search"
 - Default : will search what you type on google.
-- Help : -h will show you all the options for the research.
+- **Help**: Now -h will show you all the options for the research plus an example on how to use the research.
 - ![Preview](https://github.com/emanuelep57/Blue-tea/blob/main/assets/help.png)
 - **EXAMPLE:**  *-w Xorg*   will lead on Xorg Archwiki page,  *-a chair* will lead to the chair research on amazon and so on.